Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Sentinel Mutual approved part of the claim, issuing a payment of $45,000 in mid-May 2023.
 However, the Riveras were blindsided when the insurer denied coverage on key items, citing several exclusions in the flood policy and valuation disagreements.
 The insurer’s adjuster claimed that the policy’s flood rider excluded damage caused by "rapidly rising groundwater," which they argued applied in this case; moreover, they disputed the replacement value of many personal items.

 Feeling shortchanged, the Riveras initiated arbitration in July 2023, seeking to recover an additional $67,000.
-The arbitration was held in Vestal over two days in September, presided over by arbitrator Linda Chen, a seasoned expert in insurance disputes.
+The arbitration was held in Vestal over two days in September, presided over by arbitrator the claimant, a seasoned expert in insurance disputes.
 Each side presented detailed inventories and expert reports—Sentinel Mutual brought in their in-house adjuster and an independent valuation appraiser, while the Riveras offered testimony from a contractor and forensic engineer.

-Chen’s review uncovered that the ambiguous wording about “rapidly rising groundwater” in the policy had not been clearly explained to the Riveras at signing, and precedent in New York favored insureds when policy language was unclear.
+Chen’s review uncovered that the ambiguous wording about rapidly rising groundwater” in the policy had not been clearly explained to the Riveras at signing, and precedent in New York favored insureds when policy language was unclear.
 Furthermore, the contractor’s estimates were consistent with regional data on flood damage costs, weakening the insurer’s valuation challenge.

 The Riveras expressed relief, noting that while the process was emotionally and financially taxing, the arbitration provided a faster alternative to litigation and allowed them to repair their lifelong home.
 Sentinel Mutual, while disappointed, accepted the decision, announcing plans to review policy language clarity to prevent future disputes.